 Diversified Agriculture (A.A.S.)

-This curriculum provides students with technical knowledge in Animal Science, Farm Maintenance, Welding, Farm Soil Conditions, Environmental and Natural Resources with advanced technical knowledge in sustainable agriculture, field crop production, pest management, soil and water management, hydraulics & pneumatics, agriculture economics and marketing related to the agricultural industry.
+This curriculum provides students with classroom instruction, technical knowledge and hands-on experience in animal science, farm maintenance, mechanics, soil science and environmental and natural resources management, sustainable agriculture, field crop production, pest management, soil and water management, agriculture economics and marketing related to the agricultural industry.

 Also included is an internship program to provide students with real hands-on experiences in the agriculture industry.

 |GENERAL EDUCATION COURSES|

 or ENG 101 English Composition I